YEAR ONE TOY TOPIC

 YEAR ONE ATTEMPT TO ENTER THE RECORD BOOKS!
 WORLD RECORD ART CHALLENGE

-The children in Year 1 are joining forces with artists around the country to be part of a world record challenge for 'The Largest Number of Original Artworks Exhibited Under One Roof'.
-The SAA, (Society for All Artists) based in Newark, are displaying as many pictures as possible in January 2016 to challenge the current record of 5,154 pictures displayed in Canada, 2012.
+Congratulations to all the Year One children who became record breakers!
+The children joined forces with artists around the country to be part of a world record challenge for 'The Largest Number of Original Artworks Exhibited Under One Roof'.
+The SAA, (Society for All Artists) based in Newark, displayed as many pictures as possible in January 2016 to challenge the current record of 5,154 pictures displayed in Canada, 2012.

 YEAR ONE VISIT TO PIZZA EXPRESS